-As Darleen Caron was appointed to the Managing Board as of February 1, 2021, and therefore during the course of the fiscal year, her compensation has been on a pro rata temporis basis.
+As Elisabeth Staudinger-Leibrecht was appointed to the Managing Board effective December 1, 2021, and therefore during the course of the fiscal year, her compensation has been on a pro rata temporis basis.
+In addition, the Supervisory Board decided to raise her compensation in two stages to the level of an ordinary Managing Board member.